-- Omega-3 fatty acids, such as fish oil, 1 - 2 capsules or 1 tablespoonful oil, 1 - 2 times daily, to help reduce inflammation, and for healing and immunity.
+- Omega-3 fatty acids, such as fish oil, 1 to 2 capsules or 1 tbsp of oil, 1 to 2 times daily, to help reduce inflammation, and for healing and immunity.
 Cold-water fish, such as salmon or halibut, are good sources, but you may need a supplement to get a higher dose.
 Omega-3 fatty acids can interact with blood-thinning medications such as warfarin (Coumadin) and aspirin, and may decrease clotting time.

-- Vitamin C (1,000 mg 2 - 6 times per day) helps skin heal by enhancing new tissue growth and strength.
+- Vitamin C (1,000 mg, 2 to 6 times per day) helps skin heal by enhancing new tissue growth and strength.
 Lower dose if diarrhea develops.
 You should use vitamin C only under a physician's guidance if you have cancer, certain blood iron disorders, kidney stones, diabetes, and a metabolic deficiency called "glucose 6 phosphate dehydrogenase deficiency" (G6PDD).

-- Vitamin E (400 - 800 IU a day) promotes healing.
+- Vitamin E (400 to 800 IU a day) promotes healing.
 May be used topically once the burn has healed and new skin has formed.
 Higher doses may help in healing burns.
 Talk to your doctor before taking vitamin E if you are scheduled to have surgery.
-Vitamin E can interact with certain medications, including, but not limited to antiplatelet / anticoagulant drugs.
+Vitamin E can interact with certain medications, including, but not limited to antiplatelet/anticoagulant drugs.
 Speak with your doctor.

-- L-glutamine, 500 - 1,000 mg 3 times daily, for support of gastrointestinal health and immunity.
+- L-glutamine, 500 to 1,000 mg, 3 times daily, for support of gastrointestinal health and immunity.
 Glutamine in high doses can affect mood particularly in patients with mania.
 There is some concern that people who are sensitive to MSG (monosodium glutamate) may also be sensitive to Glutamine.
-Patients with hepatic encephalopathy, severe liver disease with confusion, or a history of seizures, should not take Glutamine.
+People with hepatic encephalopathy, severe liver disease with confusion, or a history of seizures, should not take Glutamine.
 Glutamine can interact with certain medications, so speak with your physician.

 These herbs may be applied topically (externally) to minor burns:

-Aloe (Aloe vera), as a cream or gel.
-Apply externally to the burned area, 3 - 4 times daily as needed, for soothing and healing.
+- Aloe (Aloe vera), as a cream or gel.
+Apply externally to the burned area, 3 to 4 times daily as needed, for soothing and healing.

-Calendula (Calendula officinalis), or pot marigold, as an ointment or a tea applied topically.
+- Calendula (Calendula officinalis), or pot marigold, as an ointment or a tea applied topically.
 To make tea from tincture, use 1/2 to 1 tsp. diluted in 1/4 cup water.
 You can also steep 1 tsp. of flowers in one cup of boiling water for 15 minutes, then strain and cool.
 Test skin first for any allergic reaction.
+Only use calendula topically.

-Propolis, a resin created by bees to build their hives, has been used historically to treat skin wounds.
+- Propolis, a resin created by bees to build their hives, has been used historically to treat skin wounds.
 One study found that people given propolis to apply to minor burns healed as well as those treated with silver sulfadiazine, a prescription ointment.
-More research is needed, however.
+However, more research is needed.
 If you use propolis for a minor burn, test skin first for any reaction.
-Do not use propolis if you are allergic to bee products or salicylates.
+DO NOT use propolis if you are allergic to bee products or salicylates.

 Transcutaneous electrical nerve stimulation (TENS) uses controlled, low voltage electrical stimulation of the skin to relieve pain.
 Recent studies have suggested that TENS applied to acupuncture points (called electroacupuncture) on the ear (auricular acupuncture) may relieve pain for people with burns.